Chieze-Franklin/Bolt.js-Book/views.md

 This view serves to help a user get logged in.

 As logging a user in is a sensitive operation, Bolt does not allow apps to extend this view.
-Also, unrecognized requests to this endpoint will be rejected.
+Also, requests from non-system apps to this endpoint will be rejected.

 \#\#\# logout